 In 2011, Marcelle was awarded an OBE for her services to the voluntary sector, in 2013 was awarded a Beacon Fellowship for Pioneering Philanthropy and was named Philanthropist of the Year at the Spear’s Wealth Management Awards.
 In 2014 she received an honorary DCL (Hons) from the University of East Anglia.

-Marcelle is a recognised spokesperson for TV, radio and print media for comment on philanthropy issues and how they affect small, local charities and community groups.
+Marcelle is also a Director and Trustee of New Philanthropy Capital and a recognised spokesperson for TV, radio and print media for comment on philanthropy issues and how they affect small, local charities and community groups.
 She has contributed numerous essays and opinion pieces to major publications, including the Cabinet Office’s Giving Green Paper, The Times, The Guardian, Spear’s Magazine and The Economist.

 Stephen started his career in telecoms and liked it so much he stayed there for over 30 years.
 He has worked in large corporates and tiny startups in the UK and the US.
 In 2000 he moved to Cambridge to head up ip.access which, under his 11 year leadership, grew to become a world leader in small cellular basestations.
 After a spot of interim chief executive work, he started a portfolio of projects including developing a TV miniseries, managing creative artists in the UK and US, and chairing a local animation software company.
 Having developed a passion for the third sector and CSR for technology companies, he took up the chief executive role of Localgiving in 2014.